JackDougherty/jack-site/_pages/educ309.md

 2. How do perceptions and experiences of race and social class at Trinity vary among first-year students of different backgrounds?

-3. How do perceptions and experiences of the Community Action Gateway students (a non-random sample) compare to our stratified random sample of other first-year students?
+3. How do perceptions and experiences of the Community Action Gateway students (a non-random self-selected sample) compare to our stratified random sample of other first-year students?

 In addition, for the Community Learning component of this course, we will attend Hartford neighborhood group meetings to share the results of a recent door-to-door survey on how community residents perceive and experience Trinity College, and listen to how participants respond to this study.